yourWaifu/sleepy-discord-docs/docs/slash-commands.md

 To response to choices, it's the same as responding to the option like earlier but look out for the values that were set in your choices.

 :::warning
-The choices limit is 25, try auto complete if you are going over that limit
+The choices limit is 25, try autocomplete if you are going over that limit
 :::

 ## Autocomplete